 Step 2 - Check the Car's History and Condition

-Avoid a major headache by verifying a used car's history and condition before making an offer.
+To spare yourself a major headache, verify a used car's history and condition before making an offer.
 Take a lesson from car dealers who purchase used cars every day.
 They always run a vehicle history report on your trade-in before they buy it, and you should do the same.
 A vehicle history report will let you know if the car has been in a major accident, salvaged or reconstructed, stolen or was a lemon.

 If something turns up when you run the report, you can avoid a costly mistake and skip making an offer.
 But if you still want the car, before you make an offer show the seller a printed copy of the report, and point out any issues that will help you justify a lower price.

-For more information, learn how a vehicle history report works and read a comparison of the two main providers Autocheck and CARFAX.
+For more information, learn how a vehicle history report works.

 It's also important to get the car inspected by a certified mechanic to catch any other issues that may not have been reported.
 Most auto repair shops will do a comprehensive inspection for $50-$150.
 Look for AAA or CAA discounts on inspections as well.
 Spending a little now to check up on a car has the potential to save you a lot in the long run.
 When buying off eBay or over long distances, the seller will often agree to arrange this for you if it means you're likely to purchase the vehicle.
 Just make sure the inspection is performed by a reputable shop.

 Step 3 - Know the Car's Market Value

 Before you make an offer on a used car, you need to know the car's value.
 The price the seller put in the window is not likely to be the market value.
 It's only a starting point for negotiations.
 There are two easy ways to get a realistic estimate of how much you should pay: